hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 poor, meaning that a Python program which makes heavy use of cpyext extensions is likely to be slower on PyPy than on CPython.

+Note: in this blog post we are talking about Python 2.7 because it is still the default version of PyPy: however most of the implementation of cpyext is shared with PyPy3, so everything applies to that as well.

 .. _`official C API`: https://docs.python.org/2/c-api/index.html